Forex Regulations

 Maximum Forex Leverage: 1:10

 Turkey had a small but growing Forex industry which unfortunately fell into political disfavor due to the chronic devaluation of the Turkish Lira.
-Maximum leverage is low, minimum deposit requirements are extremely high, and Turkish residents are not legally allowed to trade Forex with brokers outside Turkey.
-There are a few Forex brokers remaining in Turkey, but effectively nobody residing outside Turkey is using them.
+The introduction of capital controls caps physical Forex transactions, and the government has ordered Turkish Banks to limit foreign currency holdings to 5% of equity.
+Maximum leverage is low, minimum deposit requirements are very high compared to offshore brokers, and Turkish residents are not legally allowed to trade Forex with brokers outside Turkey.
+A few Forex brokers remain in Turkey, but almost nobody outside Turkey uses them.

 Central Bank of the United Arab Emirates